-For many travellers Paris is synonymous with gastronomy.
+For many travellers, Paris is synonymous with gastronomy.
 The French, always appreciative of the finer things in life, have a unique tradition of famous restaurants and great chefs.
 Anyone with a love of good food and deep pockets will find true happiness in this city.
-The style of cooking known as 'la Grande Cuisine' comes from Paris and it's hard to walk the streets without being tempted into every restaurant by its formidable aroma.
+The style of cooking known as 'la Grande Cuisine' comes from Paris and it's hard to walk the streets without being tempted into every restaurant by its delectable aroma.

-Paris is home to more than 5,000 restaurants, with traditional French bistros being the best value for money for those on a budget.
+Paris is home to thousands of restaurants, with traditional French bistros being the best value for money for those on a budget.
 Cafes and dive bars are an almost obligatory stop on the way to or from work for most Parisians, where an ordinary lunch can be enjoyed at a reasonable price.
 Travellers can grab a newspaper, order a glass of fine French wine and observe the city passing by while soaking up the picturesque surroundings.

-From classic French cooking to Nouvelle Cuisine and French regional cooking styles, as well as many other international cuisines, there is something to satisfy every palate in Paris.
+From classic French cooking to Nouvelle Cuisine and French regional styles (as well as many other international cuisines), there is something to satisfy every palate in Paris.